voxpupuli/puppet-firewalld/REFERENCE.md

 ##### <a name="zone"></a>`zone`

-Name of the zone to which you want to add the service
+Name of the zone to which you want to add the service, exactly one of zone and policy must be supplied

+Default value: `unset`

 ### <a name="firewalld_zone"></a>`firewalld_zone`